 2. Encourage your kids to walk.
-I know this can be difficult because before you can utter the words, they’re gone.
+I know this can be difficult because they're gone before you can utter the words.
 Their excitement is too much to contain.
-Keep in mind that during the year farming operations occur.
+Please keep in mind that during the year, farming operations happen.
 The ground can be very uneven due to the heavy farming equipment.
-The uneven terrain, along with corn stalks and pumpkin vines, could trip them along the way.
+The rough terrain, along with corn stalks and pumpkin vines, could trip them along the way.
 While you’d never expect a broken wrist or a twisted ankle at a pumpkin farm, it’s certainly possible.

 3. Discuss parking lot safety.
 The bigger the farm, the more traffic and parking headaches you’ll encounter.

 4. Wash your hands.
 Some of the larger farms have portable bathrooms with hand-washing stations nearby.
 These stations are great after feeding the goats and before enjoying a picnic lunch.
-If you don’t know that the farm has hand-washing stations, bring hand sanitizer.
+Bring hand sanitizer if you don’t know that the farm has hand-washing stations.

 5. Don’t forget the cash.
-If you’re like me, the only thing you have in your purse or wallet are receipts.
+If you’re like me, you only have receipts in your purse or wallet.
 I never carry cash because I use my debit card for everything.
 Keep in mind, however, that smaller farms may only accept cash.

 6. Apply sunscreen.
-A nice fall day can still be warm and sunny.
+A lovely fall day can still be warm and sunny.

 8. Pack plenty of water and light snacks.
-Hydration is always important when spending time outdoors.
+Hydration is always essential when spending time outdoors.

 9. Be patient and respectful.
 While everyone is there to have a good time, it’s possible someone may skip ahead of you in line, the person behind the counter is working slowly, or someone bumps you and you spill your soda.
 Take a deep breath and think about what’s important.

 10. Don’t forget to enjoy yourself.
 Take plenty of pictures and enjoy the time with your family and friends.
-Some of my favorite pictures are of my family at our local pumpkin farm.
+Some of my favorite photos are of my family at our local pumpkin farm.

-Do you have any information you’d like to share?
+Do you have any tips or information you’d like to share?
 I’d love to hear from you.
 Please share them in the comment box below.